nrcharles/solpy/docs/models.rst

 models
 ======

-Solpy pulls togeather a lot of different models.
-This shows their interactions.
+Solpy is dependant on a lot of model interactions.

 .. graphviz:: solpy.gv